suncoast-devs/handbook/lessons/html-intro/images.md

   but if you must use HTML, add a blank `alt=""`.
 If the image isn't part of the content, a screen reader shouldn't waste time reading it.
 - **Content**.
-If your image provides significant information, provide the same information in a brief alt text – or even better, in the main text which everybody can see.
+If your image provides significant information, provide the same information in a brief alt text – or even better, in the main text, which everybody can see.
 Don't write redundant alt text.
 How annoying would it be for a sighted user if all paragraphs were written twice in the main content?
-  If the image is described adequately by the main text body, you can just use alt="".
+  If the image is described adequately by the main text body, you can use alt="".
 - **Link**.
 If you put an image inside `<a>` tags, to turn an image into a link, you still must provide accessible link text.
-In such cases you may, either, write it inside the same `<a>` element, or inside the image's alt attribute – whichever works best in your case.
+In such cases, you may either write it inside the same `<a>` element or inside the image's alt attribute – whichever works best in your case.
 - **Text**.
 You should not put your text into images.
 If your main heading needs a drop shadow, for example, use CSS for that rather than putting the text into